seenark/go-introduction/docs/index.md

 layout: home

 hero:
-  name: "Go for Typescript developers"
+  name: "Go for Typescript dev"
   text: "This is internal training for AQS.
 I create this website for teaching instead of create keynote sor canva slides"
   tagline: My great project tagline
   actions: